shakapaul/simple-python-snapshot-camera-using-openCV/README.md

 # simple-python-snapshot-camera-using-openCV

 To launch RUN ./snaphot.py,
-Press 's' To TAKE SnapShot,
+hit 's' To TAKE SnapShot,
-Press 'q' To QUIT.
+hit 'q' To QUIT.